History of apoaequorin

 Apoaequorin (Pronounced: ā-poe-ē-kwôr-ĭn) was first discovered in 1962 in glowing jellyfish.
-Turns out these proteins caused the jellyfish to glow when the proteins bound to calcium ions.
-We’ve learned a lot about how calcium functions in the body by using apoaequorin.
-The Princeton professor who discovered this protein and his colleagues who helped develop the research won the Nobel prize in 2008.
+Turns out that apoaequorin caused the jellyfish to glow when bound to calcium ions.
+The Princeton professor who discovered Apoaequorin and his colleagues who helped develop the research helped form the foundation for the research that led to the development of Prevagen.
 Prevagen does not cause any glowing!

 Founded in June of 2004 and based in Madison, Wisconsin, Quincy Bioscience is a biotechnology company focused on the discovery, development, and commercialization of novel technologies to address cognitive issues and other normal health challenges such as mild memory loss associated with aging.
 The core technology of the company is the innovative application of Apoaequorin.
 Using Apoaequorin, originally discovered in jellyfish in the early 1960’s, the company focuses on mild memory loss associated with aging.